 1. Pulling everything together

 I won’t go into great detail here, but I collect all my research materials together first.
 For me, this is PDFs of articles, reports, and book chapters.
-I use version 3 of Papers for Mac and group everything into project folders, although there are plenty of other research managers: Zotero and Mendeley are free.
-Google Scholar is invaluable for sourcing articles (Papers allows you to search Google Scholar and import articles from within the application).
+In the past I used version 3 of Papers for Mac, but I have recently switched to Zotero, a powerful open source, cross-platform alternative.
+I group everything by project into smart folders using tags.
+Google Scholar is invaluable for sourcing articles (Papers allows you to search Google Scholar and import articles from within the application; Zotero has browser integrations to allow one-click importing).

 2. Highlighting and commenting

 I now read through everything in rough order of how important I think the article will be.
 This means later articles can be skim read (when concentration levels are lower) to pick up additional insight or nuance.
-Whilst reading I highlight relevant paragraphs or sentences – as less is better try to avoid highlighting entire pages – and add comments with any thoughts or ideas.
-Papers has this function built in; an application like Skim (open source for Mac) can also do this.
+Whilst reading I highlight relevant paragraphs or sentences – as less is better try to avoid highlighting entire pages – and I add comments with any thoughts or ideas.
+Papers has this function built in; applications like Skim (open source for Mac) and Highlights (a commercial alternative for Mac and iOS) can also do this, and both play nicely with Zotfile (a Zotero PDF management plugin – great if you’re a fan of keeping everything open source).

 3. Exporting and tagging notes

 All highlights are now exported as plain text files – one per article or report, or a single file with all highlights across all readings.
-The beauty of highlighting in an application like Papers or Skim is the automatic inclusion of page numbers and other bibliographic information in the exported file.
+The beauty of highlighting in an application like Skim or Papers is the automatic inclusion of page numbers and other bibliographic information in the exported file.

 Depending on the complexity of the project, I may just export all the notes as one giant text file, print this, and start writing.
-However, in more advanced literature reviews, for example, an extra step is helpful.
-In this case, I export each reading as an individual file (one click in Papers) and import these into TAMS Analyzer, an excellent open-source Mac application for qualitative text analysis.
+However, in more advanced literature reviews, an extra step is helpful.
+In this case, I export each reading as an individual file and import these into TAMS Analyzer, an excellent open-source Mac application for qualitative text analysis.
 Effective use of TAMS Analyzer is a post in itself, but the documentation is fairly solid.
-(Sadly the application is not 64-bit and hence not compatible with macOS Catalina.)
+(Sadly the application is not 64-bit and hence not compatible with macOS Catalina – but a new version is under development.)

 The great benefit of this extra step is a single file that can easily contain insight and analysis from twenty or thirty articles (or more).
 Instead of thirty print outs, you have one – admittedly quite big – file with several thematic groupings, each with a mixture of authors and sources.
 This makes writing much, much easier.

 Again, I won’t go into this too much, as most people have their own tools and preferred way of working.
-I use Ulysses for Mac, which works fantastically for academic writing (more here).
-Citations are easily managed via Papers (or any other research manager), which sorts all the references and bibliographic information once the final text is exported into Word.
-Using the Magic Citations tool you insert references as you write (the source name, Author-Year, is in your table from step three).
+I use the fantastic Ulysses for Mac for nearly all of my writing.
+Citations are easily managed via your research manager, which sorts all the references and bibliographic information once the final text is exported into Word (or LibraOffice).
+Ulysses integrates well with Papers (more here) by using the Magic Citations tool to insert references as you write (the source name, Author-Year, is in your table from step three).
+The process can be replicated very smoothly using open source plugins for Zotero by following this excellent workflow.

 For those working outside the social sciences this workflow may not work so well – but I’d be interested to test this.
 It doesn’t work so well with books unless you have a PDF version, although these are often cumbersome.
-I tend to take notes on books outside of Papers, and save these as a text file to be used in step three.
+I tend to take separate notes on books in a plain text file to be used in step three.

 Lastly, the flow in workflow is important.
 If you wait too long between the first few stages and stage four (writing) you begin to lose the connections you form when you make the initial highlights.
 The wider context of selected sentences is lost, and you forget why you highlighted certain sections in the first place.